After Stroke? Finding the Financial Lifeline You Need

 What benefits are there for the victims?

-If you or a loved one has experienced a stroke, navigating the path to recovery can be overwhelming.
-Thankfully, in the US, there are several support systems in place to help survivors.
+If you or a loved one has gone through this medical event, navigating the path to recovery can feel overwhelming.
+Thankfully, in the U.S., there are several support systems designed to help those affected.
 Let’s break it down:

 Rehabilitation Services: The US offers a range of rehabilitation services tailored to meet individual needs.
 These may include physical therapy to improve movement, occupational therapy to enhance daily living skills, and speech therapy to address communication challenges.